-The beginning of the book is good when the author describes his simple childhood and his journey till he joins TCS.
-Most middle class Indians would identify with that, at least till my generation of growing up with basic means and a focus on education.
-He comes out as someone whom the schoolteachers would call a quintessential ‘good boy’, whom every mother would want as son-in-law and whom the bosses would always trust.
-He also comes across as a devoted and grateful husband, though his wife believes that TCS is his first wife.
-Through the voice of his colleagues, he also comes across as someone who cares for the people around him, but then those are chosen few whose careers and hence lives he controlled.
-I liked his narration of his early days in USA.
-He narrates how his first team that came to USA was not rightly dressed and had long sleeves of their blazers, or had folded trouser bottoms.It would have been interesting to know how he prepared himself to present correctly before his esteemed clientele as he also came from similar background.
+The beginning of the book TCS Story is good when the author describes his simple childhood and his journey till he joins TCS.
+Most middle-class Indians would identify with that.
+At least till my generation of growing up with basic means and a focus on education.
+He comes out as someone whom the schoolteachers would call a quintessential ‘good boy’.
+Whom every mother would want as a son-in-law.
+And whom the bosses would always trust.
+He also comes across as a devoted and grateful husband.
+Though his wife believes that TCS is his first wife.
+Through the voice of his colleagues, he also comes across as someone who cares about the people around him.
+But then those are chosen few whose careers and hence lives he controlled.